scrapoxy/scrapoxy/packages/website/connectors/proxidize/guide.md

 ## Proxidize Admin

-Connect to your proxidize hardware UI and remember the URL.
+Connect to your Proxidize hardware UI and remember the URL.

 ### Get the credentials